aldro61/papers/sprint.md

 # Paper reading sprints

+I give myself 5 minutes to read a bunch a papers and extract the general ideas and findings.
+Then, if the paper seems relevant, I read the details at another time.
+For most papers, I just want an overview to keep track of the latest improvements in the fields.
+I think that this strategy will allow me to be better informed and reduce the number of tabs that are open in my Chrome Browser, while not being too time consuming.

 ## October 21, 2017

 ### PHYLOViZ 2.0: providing scalable data integration and visualization for multiple phylogenetic inference methods